One-Tailed And Two-Tailed TestOne-Tailed And Two-Tailed Test

 Critical region

-We choose the critical region so that the probability of getting there is equal to the significance level α(usually 0.05).
+We choose the critical region in such a way that the probability of landing inside it is equivalent to the significance level, typically set at α (usually 0.05).

-Based on the alternative hypothesis, there are two ways to build a critical region.
+Depending on the alternative hypothesis, there are two methods to construct a critical region.

-• Two-tailed test is used when the alternative hypothesis is "Means are not equal".
+• A two-tailed test is used when the alternative hypothesis is "Means are not equal.";

 Example

-If we calculate the t statistic for our male vs. female height example, we get a value of 19.1.
-It is in a critical region, so males are statistically significantly taller than females.
+If we compute the t statistic for our example comparing male and female heights, we obtain a value of 19.1.
+Since it falls within a critical region, we can conclude that males are statistically significantly taller than females.

-In this example, every value higher than 1.65 is in the critical region.
-It is a critical value.
-Critical value depends on the samples' sizes, but you do not need to worry about it; Python will calculate it as well as the t statistic for you.
+In this example, any value greater than 1.65 falls within the critical region.
+This is known as a critical value.
+The critical value is influenced by the sample sizes, but there's no need to concern yourself with it; Python will calculate both the critical value and the t statistic for you.

 Everything was clear?